 counseling, developmental, and educational psychology

 The Lynch School’s Master of Arts program in Mental Health Counseling prepares students for careers as mental health counselors and/or to pursue doctoral studies in psychology or other fields.
 A core component of the program, consistent with the University’s broader mission and Jesuit tradition, is an emphasis on social justice.
-Graduates from the program are prepared to serve the mental health needs of individuals, groups, communities, and systems across contexts and cultures, and to promote and advocate for social change.
+Program graduates are prepared to serve the mental health needs of individuals, groups, communities, and systems across contexts and cultures, and to promote and advocate for social change.

 The Master of Arts degree in Counseling is a two-year program with two tracks.
-The 60-credit hour program (PDF file)* meets the educational requirements for licensure as a Mental Health Counselor (LMHC) in the Commonwealth of Massachusetts.
-Graduates of this program are ready for entry-level counseling positions and, with post-graduate supervision and experience, prepared to obtain licensure and advanced skills/specialization.
-As one of the fastest growing occupations in the country, licensed mental health counselors enjoy opportunities to work in community-based outpatient agencies, residential treatment facilities, schools, hospitals, and private practice.
-The 48-credit hour program (PDF file)* prepares students for further studies in counseling or in fields for which a solid counseling foundation is valuable.
+The 60-credit hour program* meets the educational requirements for licensure as a Mental Health Counselor (LMHC) in the Commonwealth of Massachusetts.
+Graduates of this program are ready for entry-level counseling positions and, with postgraduate supervision and experience, prepared to obtain licensure and advanced skills/specialization.
+As one of the fastest-growing occupations in the country, licensed mental health counselors enjoy opportunities to work in community-based outpatient agencies, residential treatment facilities, schools, hospitals, and private practice.
+Students must graduate from a 60-credit hour program in order to be license eligible in the Commonwealth of Massachusetts.
+The 48-credit hour program* prepares students for further studies in counseling or fields in which a solid counseling foundation is valuable.
 Our graduates have gone on to pursue doctoral degrees in psychology and further studies in public policy, law, and business.

 *Please note: These files are Adobe Acrobat® (PDF) formatted files.
 To view them, you will need to download the free Adobe Acrobat file reader.